 Not everyone has time to take a week off for a huge adventure—most of us have to work during the week.
 But the awesome thing about working in Alaska is you can take a day trip that other people will travel across the globe for.
-Here are a few of our favorite day trips for locals all over the Last Frontier.
+Here are a few of our Alaska locals' favorite day trips.

 Your Next Adventure Starts HereSearch open jobs